ia-satma/Webpage-Von-Wobeser/replit.md

 ### Frontend
 The frontend is built with React 18+ and TypeScript, utilizing Vite for development and optimized builds.
 UI components leverage Shadcn/UI (based on Radix UI) and are styled with Tailwind CSS, following atomic design principles.
 Framer Motion handles animations.
 State management primarily uses TanStack Query for server state and local React state for UI interactions.
 The application is a single-page site with section-based navigation, featuring components for Hero, News, Vision, Stats, ImageCollage, Quote, Map, and Footer.

 The design emphasizes a professional corporate aesthetic with conservative animations, a zero-border-radius policy for minimalism, and a robust typography system.
-It includes comprehensive multi-language support (English, Spanish, German, Chinese, Korean, Japanese, Arabic, Russian, French, Italian) with AI translation capabilities.
 Key features include a video hero, news overlay, new offices popup, a world map section for the German Desk, image collages, and rich team member profiles with vCard downloads.
 SEO is optimized with JSON-LD, sitemap, hreflang, and proper heading structures.
 Performance is enhanced through image lazy loading, font optimization, and React Query caching.
 The site is fully mobile-responsive.

+### Multi-Language Translation System
+The application implements a dual translation approach supporting 10 languages (en, es, de, zh, ko, ja, ar, ru, fr, it):

+1. **Static UI Translations (i18next)**: Used for navigation, buttons, labels, and UI text.
+Translations are stored as inline JavaScript objects in `client/src/i18n.ts`.
+The system uses localStorage (`vwb_language`) for persistence and automatically updates the HTML `lang` attribute.
+RTL support is included for Arabic.

+2. **Dynamic Content Translations (OpenAI)**: Used for database content (news, team bios, practice descriptions).
+Translations are cached in the database (`translation_caches` table) and requested on-demand via the `useTranslatedContent` hook.
+The backend uses OpenAI GPT-5 for high-quality legal text translation.

+Key files:
+- `client/src/i18n.ts` - i18next configuration with all 10 language resources
+- `client/src/contexts/LanguageContext.tsx` - Language state management and persistence
+- `client/src/hooks/useTranslatedContent.ts` - Dynamic translation hook for database content
+- `server/openai.ts` - OpenAI translation API integration

 New dedicated pages for Diversity & Inclusion, Pro Bono, German Desk, Articles, Newsletter, and Internships have been added, all featuring bilingual support, SEO, and animations.